sepal-contrib/fcdm/doc/en.rst

 .. note::

     When the map is fully zoomed out, the disturbances are not visible because of GEE pyramiding policy.
-Zoom in 2 to 3 times to see the disturbances
+Zoom in 2 to 3 times to see the disturbances.

 .. warning::

-    Every time the user zoom in, GEE will recompute all the value on the fly.
+    Every time the user zoom in, GEE will recompute all the values on the fly.
 This opreation is time consuming so be patient.
 The forest mask is a simple image, when the delta-rNBR finishes its refresh, it's perfectly aligned with it.
 As long as it's blurry, it means that GEE is still computing.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/result_map.png
     :title: vizualization of the SANDAN province with all the default parameters with reference period of 2019 and analysis 2020